ArduPilot/ardupilot_wiki/copter/source/docs/reference-frames-hexsoon-td650.rst

 --------------------

 - Connect the four ESC wires to the back of the autopilot as shown in the :ref:`QuadX configuration <connect-escs-and-motors>`
-- Mount the GPS/compass unit on the the frame slightly elevated if possible to increase the distance between the ESC wires
+- Mount the GPS/compass unit on the frame slightly elevated if possible to increase the distance between the ESC wires

 Firmware used: Copter-4.1